Deep-neural-network approach to solving the ab initio nuclear structure problem: Architecture

+In the present work, all the feed-forward neural networks, namely $\eta$, $\phi$, and $\rho$, are comprised of one fully-connected hidden layer with 16 nodes.
+Each of them translates mathematically into the following mapping from the inputs to the outputs,

+In the above equation, $\mathbf{W}$, $\mathbf{V}$, $\bm a$, and $\bm b$ are the weights and biases of the network, which serve as variational parameters of the wave function.
+The activation function $\sigma$ is taken to be the \textit{Softplus} function~\cite{Dugas2001472478}.
+The number of latent variables $N_{\rm lat}$, i.e., the output dimensions of $\eta$ and $\phi$, as well as the input dimension of $\rho$, is taken to be 16.

 Besides the essential antisymmetry, we also encode other physical knowledge about the nuclear wave function into FeynmanNet, and this significantly strengthens the expressive power of the network and accelerates the training process.
-First, the major shell structure of nuclei is embedded in each Slater determinant in Eq.~(\ref{Eq.psi}) by replacing the matrix elements with $f_{i\mu}^{(\alpha,n)}(\bm x_1,\ldots,\bm x_A)\cdot \varphi_{\mu}(\bm x_i)$, where $\varphi_{\mu}(\bm x_i)$ is a set of single-nucleon wave function expanded by the shell model orbitals~\cite{supp}.
-Moreover, FeynmanNet explicitly preserves the total isospin projection on the $z$-axis $T_z$ and the parity $\pi$ by writing the nuclear wave function as
+First, the major shell structure of nuclei is embedded in each Slater determinant in Eq.~(\ref{Eq.psi}) by replacing the matrix elements with $f_{i\mu}^{(\alpha,n)}(\bm x_1,\ldots,\bm x_A)\cdot \varphi_{\mu}(\bm x_i)$, where $\varphi_{\mu}(\bm x_i)$ takes the form

+Here, $\tilde{\varphi}_k(\bm x_i),\ k=1,2,\ldots,N_f$, is a set of single-particle shell model orbitals within a closed major shell $(nl)$, and $w_{\mu k}$ the expansion coefficients determined variationally during the training process.
+The shell model orbitals are of the form